 Unlike an organic post on a brand’s Facebook page, a dark post usually appears as an ad that exclusively shows up on the news feeds of targeted audiences selected by the ad publisher.
 These posts don’t appear on the Page’s timeline (hence “dark post”).

-A Facebook dark post allows marketers to target specific customers.
-A current customer or Facebook fan would probably ignore, or may even become a little irritated, if constantly bombarded with advertisements from a product they already use.
+A Facebook dark post allows marketers to target specific customers with sponsored (read: paid) content.
+The reasoning behind this was simple: current customers or Facebook followers would probably ignore, or maybe even get a little irritated, if constantly bombarded with advertisements from a product they already use.
 A dark post lets you pick and choose who sees your ad, even though the content will never actually show up on your own page.

-A dark post is very specific, and can have one message targeted towards very different audiences.
-This can be very useful when you want to connect with one specific demographic without engaging your other groups.
+A dark post allows brands to target specific messaging to particular audiences, based on Facebook’s audience insights into demographics and other characteristics the social network tracks.
+That can be very useful when you want to connect with one specific demographic without engaging your other groups.

-How Dark Posts Allow You to Expand Your Brand
+How Do Dark Posts Help Expand Brand Awareness?